This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 17. Beef and Root Veggie Stew

 This recipe requires a bit of prep — browning the meat and sautéing the root veggies before adding to the crock pot will add extra flavor — but the end result is worth it.
 After all, when’s the last time you added rutabaga to a stew?

 18. Chicken Pho

-Fresh spices and herbs like star anise, ginger, cinnamon and mint really stand out in this chicken version of the Vietnamese favorite — don’t skip ‘em!
-Sub coconut sugar for brown sugar and prep ahead to save even more time on busy days.
+Fresh spices and herbs like star anise, ginger, cinnamon and mint really stand out in this chicken version of the Vietnamese favorite — don’t skip them!
+Sub coconut sugar for brown sugar, and prep ahead to save even more time on busy days.

-Naturally vegan and gluten-free, this stew uses dried beans and quinoa for a protein-rich stew that comes together in a flash for a protein-rich supper that the whole family will enjoy.
+Naturally vegan and gluten-free, this healthy crock pot recipe uses dried beans and quinoa for a protein-rich stew that comes together in a flash for a supper that the whole family will enjoy.
 Note: The fresher your beans, the more quickly they’ll cook.